learn-academy-2023-hotel/week-1-assessment-ChandlerGipson/career-readiness.md

 LinkedIn is the world's largest online professional networking community.
 An active presence on LinkedIn allows you to make professional connections, look for employment opportunities, connect with others who share your interests, and learn more about the tech industry.

-- Submit your "about me" statement:
+- Submit your "about me" statement: I’m an Army Veteran and former crane operator.
+I have always enjoyed hands-on work, and coding allows me to build and create in a new way.
+My background has always involved precision and attention to detail, skills I’m excited to apply in this new career path.
-- Submit the link to your LinkedIn profile with a custom shortened url:
+- Submit the link to your LinkedIn profile with a custom shortened url: https://www.linkedin.com/in/chandlergipson/

 Check the boxes below to certify that your LinkedIn contains: